Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

    # nuitka-project: --include-qt-plugins=qml

-The comments must be at the start of lines, and the indentation inside of them marks an end of blocks, much like in Python.
-There are currently no other keywords than the used ones demonstrated above.
+The comments must be at the start of lines, and the indentation inside them marks an end of blocks, much like in Python.
+There are currently no other keywords than the ones demonstrated above.

 You can put arbitrary Python expressions there, and if you want to access the version information of a package, for example, you could use